Growing Wallflowers Erysimum

 How to Grow Wallflowers

-There are two easy ways to grow wallflowers.
-They can be grown from seed in late spring with a view to planting out in the garden in autumn.
-Alternatively you can buy wallflowers as bare-rooted cuttings in the Autumn, which are inexpensive and plant them out to establish roots and growth over the late Autumn and winter ready for flowering in the spring.
-Autumn planted Wallflowers can look weedy when first planted out, but they soon get established and usually do very well in the spring.
+Alternatively, you can buy wallflowers as inexpensive bare-rooted cuttings in the Autumn.
+Plant out to establish roots and growth over the Autumn and winter ready for flowering in the spring.
+Autumn planted Wallflowers can look weedy when first planted out, but they soon get established and do well in the spring.
 Bare rooted plants benefit from a good soak before planting.
 Given that Wallflowers are mainly biennial and short-lived, it is more economical to buy them as bare-rooted plants as compared to the fully grown container plants, which are sold later in the year/early spring in garden centres.

 They are native to Europe, South Ashia, Africa and are H4 hardy which makes them hardy through most winters in the UK down to around -10C.